 Laklak's co-authors in Welcome to My Country are her sisters and daughter (Ritjilili Ganambarr, Merrkiyawuy Ganambarr, Banbapuy Ganambarr, Djawundil Maymuru), and academics Sarah Wright, Sandie Suchet-Pearson and Kate Lloyd, who have been adopted into the family.
 They have worked together since 2006, and completed two books and several articles.

-* Orders are typically processed and dispatched within 48 to 72 hours (excluding weekends and public holidays)
+* Orders are typically processed and dispatched within 3 -5 days (excluding weekends and public holidays)

 * We offer a variety of domestic shipping options with Australia Post: Parcel Post - $14.95